datatrail-jhu/01_chromebookintro/manuscript/07_chromebook_security.md

-# Chromebook security
+# Chromebook Security

 In some ways a Chromebook provides some security for you.
 Chrome OS has a number of [security features](https://support.google.com/chromebook/answer/3438631?hl=en) that are constantly being improved by Google.
 We will discuss updating your Chromebook in a later section, but the updates ensure that at a basic level your Chromebook will have good security features.
-For example, data wil be encrypted when passing through a web browser and each browser window will be sandboxed so a web app open in one browser window can't access data from another window.
+For example, data will be encrypted when passing through a web browser and each browser window will be sandboxed so a web app open in one browser window can't access data from another window.

 But there are still some steps that you can take to make sure that your Chromebook is secure.
 This will be particularly important if your Chromebook is lost or stolen, but will also be useful if you share your computer with family or friends.
 Since a data scientist is often working with data that may be private or sensitive, it is important that if they lose their computer, they don't risk losing the data they are working on.
 Setting your Chromebook up to be secure from the start is an important step for any data scientist.